Tannakian classification of equivariant principal bundles on toric varieties: Introduction

 \section{Introduction}

-Let $X$ be a toric variety under the action of a torus $T$, and $G$ be a reductive algebraic group; all defined over an algebraically closed field $K$.
-A $T$--equivariant vector bundle $E$ is a vector bundle on $X$ endowed with a lift of the $T$--action which is linear on fibers.
+Let $X$ be a toric variety, with fan $\Sigma$, under the action of a torus $T$, and let $G$ be a reductive algebraic group; all are defined over an algebraically closed field $K$.
+A $T$--equivariant vector bundle $E$ on $X$ is a vector bundle on $X$ endowed with a lift of the $T$--action which is linear on fibers.
 The $T$--equivariant vector bundles over a nonsingular toric variety were first classified by Kaneyama \cite{Kan1}.
-This classification result for toric vector bundles is up to isomorphism and involves both combinatorial and linear algebraic data modulo an equivalence relation.
-Recently this work has been generalized for $T$--equivariant principal $G$--bundles \cite{BDP1, BDP2}, also see \cite{BDP3, DP}, when $K$ is the field $\mathbb{C}$ of complex numbers.
+This classification result for toric vector bundles is up to isomorphism and it involves both combinatorial and linear algebraic data modulo an equivalence relation.
+Recently this work has been generalized for $T$--equivariant principal $G$--bundles \cite{BDP1, BDP2}; also see \cite{BDP3, DP}, when $K$ is the field $\mathbb{C}$ of complex numbers.

-Later Klyachko gave an alternative description of equivariant vector bundles on arbitrary toric varieties (possibly non-smooth) over any algebraically closed field \cite{Kly}.
-His correspondence gives an equivalence between the category $\mf{Vec}^T (X)$ of equivariant vector bundles on $X$ and the category $\mf{Cvec}(\Sigma)$ of finite dimensional vector spaces with collection of decreasing $\mathbb{Z}$--graded filtrations, indexed by rays of $\Sigma$, satisfying a certain compatibility condition.
+In a foundational paper Klyachko gave an alternative description of equivariant vector bundles on arbitrary toric varieties (possibly non-smooth) defined over any algebraically closed field \cite{Kly}.
+His correspondence gives an equivalence between the category $\mf{Vec}^T (X)$ of equivariant vector bundles on $X$ and the category $\mf{Cvec}(\Sigma)$ of finite dimensional vector spaces with collection of decreasing $\mathbb{Z}$--graded filtrations, indexed by the rays of $\Sigma$, satisfying a certain compatibility condition.
 Klyachko used his classification theorem to compute the Chern characters and sheaf cohomology of equivariant vector bundles.
-As a major application, later he used this classification theorem for equivariant vector bundles over $\mathbb P^2$ to prove Horn's conjecture on eigenvalues of sums of Hermitian matrices \cite{Kly2}.
-Another interesting and more recent application is the theorem of Payne \cite{Pay} that the moduli of rank 3 toric vector bundles satisfy Murphy's law.
+As a major application, later he used his classification of equivariant vector bundles over $\mathbb P^2$ to prove Horn's conjecture on eigenvalues of sums of Hermitian matrices \cite{Kly2}.
+Another interesting and more recent application is a theorem of Payne \cite{Pay} that the moduli space of rank 3 toric vector bundles satisfy Murphy's law.
 Klyachko's classification theorem has also been generalized for equivariant torsion-free and equivariant pure sheaves by Perling \cite{Per} and Kool \cite{Ko} respectively.

 In this paper, our aim is to prove an analogue of Klyachko's result for $T$--equivariant principal $G$--bundles over a toric variety $X$.
 For some technical reasons (see Lemma \ref{cext2}), we need the group $G$ to be linearly reductive.
 Hence, for the main result (Theorem \ref{classi}), we find it natural to restrict ourselves to the case where the characteristic of $K$ is zero.
 However, the result may be generalized to some fields of positive characteristic; see \cite[Chapter 6, Theorem 2]{Nag}.